oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 ## Introduction

-In this lab, you’ll turn a common support flow, returning a purchased item, into an agentic workflow inside Oracle Autonomous Database using Select AI.
-The agent will converse with a customer, collect the reason for return, and run an update to the order record.
-You’ll then group the agent into a small team so it can run end‑to‑end with one call.
+In this lab, you’ll turn a common customer service workflow - returning a purchased item - into an agentic workflow using Oracle Autonomous Database Select AI.
+The agent will converse with you the customer, collect the reason for return, and run an update to the order record.

 Estimated Time: 30 minutes.